kenahoo/RHadoop-Wiki/Getting-data-in-and-out.md

 myCSVOutput = csvtextoutputformat(sep = ",")
 ```

-This time define an output so can extract from hdfs (cannot hdfs.get from a Rhadoop big data object)
+This time providing output argument so one can extract from hdfs (cannot hdfs.get from a Rhadoop big data object)

 ```r
 mapreduce(input = hdfsData,